 Credits Required: 30 credits (10 courses)

-Example Courses: Seminar in Strategic Communication; Seminar in Global Strategic Communication; Seminar in Crisis Communication; Seminar in Communication Research Methods; Strategic Communication and Social Media
+Example Courses: Seminar in Strategic Communication; Strategic Communication and Ethics; Seminar in Crisis Communication; Seminar in Communication Research Methods; Strategic Communication and Social Media; Leadership and Global Strategic Communication; Communication and Leadership; Health Communication; Strategic Public Relations; Introduction to Integrated Marketing Communication; Persuasive Communication

 Degree Required: Bachelor's degree